5- Easy approach for Product of inertia Ixy for a rectangle

 Ixy at the external axes.

-Ixy at the external axes does not=0, but we will integrate the area (dAxy) from x=0 to x=b and from y=0 to y=h, to get the product of inertia at the two axes at the external corner of the rectangle section.
+We continue using the third method to get the value of product of inertia Ixy at the external axes, which does not equal 0; we will integrate the area (dA*x*y) from x=0 to x=b and from y=0 to y=h to obtain the product of inertia at the two axes intersection at the external corner of the rectangular section.

 The value of the product of inertia for a rectangle by double integration.

-This is a list of the data for the rectangle starting from the first moment of area to the value of the product of inertia.
+This is a list of the data for the rectangle, from the first moment of area to the product of inertia.

 The product of inertia from a table.